caugustine2022/resume/README.md

 ### **Professional Summary**
 ----

-Solutions-Oriented Information Technology and Cybersecurity Professional.
-Solutions-Oriented Information Technology and Cybersecurity Professional.
-Dynamic and highly skilled cybersecurity professional with a proven track record of enhancing organizational security, optimizing IT infrastructure, and ensuring compliance with regulatory standards across private and government sectors.
-Expertise in risk assessments, vulnerability management, and the implementation of advanced security measures to protect critical systems and sensitive data.
-Proficient in utilizing cutting-edge tools such as Splunk, Nessus, and AWS services to enhance security monitoring, incident response, and operational resilience.
-A strategic leader with a history of successfully managing cross-functional teams and delivering complex security projects on time and within scope.
-Ph.D.
-Candidate, leveraging deep academic knowledge and hands-on experience to craft innovative, practical solutions for tackling evolving cybersecurity challenges.
+Solutions-Oriented Cybersecurity and Information Technology Professional!
+Dynamic and highly skilled cybersecurity professional with a proven track record of enhancing organizational defenses, optimizing IT infrastructure, and maintaining compliance with industry regulations and best practices.
+Expertise includes risk assessments, vulnerability management, and the implementation of advanced security measures to protect critical systems and sensitive data.
+Proficient in utilizing cutting-edge technologies such as Splunk, Nessus, and AWS services to strengthen security monitoring, incident response, and operational resilience.
+Known for strategic leadership and the ability to manage cross-functional teams, delivering complex security projects on time and within scope.
+Researcher and Ph.D.
+Candidate, combining deep academic knowledge with practical experience to develop innovative, evidence-based solutions for addressing evolving cybersecurity challenges.

 ----